Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

 - This season, he's put up 6.6% of the Hawks' attempted field goals, as he's averaging 6.2 per contest.

-- Okongwu's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.
+- Okongwu's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.
+- Defensively, the Celtics are fourth in the NBA, giving up 111.4 points per game.

-- On the boards, the Celtics are 18th in the league, allowing 44 rebounds per contest.
+- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per game.

-- The Celtics allow 23.1 assists per contest, second-ranked in the NBA.
+- The Celtics give up 23.1 assists per game, second-ranked in the league.

 Onyeka Okongwu vs. the Celtics